-Depending upon the facts of your case, You, your kids, and/or your spouse may be eligible for a range of disability benefits under the Social Security Act.
+Depending upon the facts of your case, You, your kids, and/or your spouse may be eligible for certain types of social security disability benefits.

 If you suffer from a disability and are unable to work, you may be eligible for Social Security disability benefits that include: